After Years Of Abuse By Priests, #NunsToo Are Speaking Out

 The Vatican's wall of silence was first broken in Women Church World, a supplement of the official Vatican daily, L'Osservatore Romano.
 An article in the February issue by editor Lucetta Scaraffia — a history professor, mother and feminist — blamed abuse of women and minors on the clerical culture of the all-powerful priesthood.
 The piece was based on hundreds of stories she heard from nuns.

-It's very hard for a nun to report she's been raped by a priest, says Scaraffia, because of the mindset that, in sex, women can always say no.
+It's very hard for a nun to report she has been raped by a priest, says Scaraffia, because of the mindset that, in sex, women can always say no.

 "These nuns believe they're the guilty ones for having seduced that holy man into committing sin," she says, "because that's what they've always been taught."